jihan-park-pnu/JPER_Supplementary_Material_2/README.md

 # Supplementary Material 3

+- The table below lists the ten documents randomly selected in each of the three independent runs conducted for the text extraction accuracy assessment described in Section 2.5.
+- 1st trial:
 | No. | Author(s) | Article Title | Journal | DOI |
 |-----|---------|----------------|---------------|-----------|
 | 1 | Akamani, K | The Roles of Adaptive Water Governance in Enhancing the Transition towards Ecosystem-Based Adaptation | WATER | http://dx.doi.org/10.3390/w15132341 |